 Some features of the dispersion can be explained by a simple Hartree-Fock approximation to the original Hamiltonian, in which the Hubbard interaction is replaced by $n_{i \uparrow} \langle n_{i \downarrow} \rangle + \langle n_{i \uparrow} \rangle n_{i \downarrow}$.
 Assuming N\'eel order for $\langle n_{i \sigma} \rangle$, the Hamiltonian becomes a tight-binding model on a bipartite lattice with dispersion

 using that $t \ll U$.
 Up to a constant shift, the second line is equivalent to Eq.~\eqref{eq:approximate_single_particle_dispersion} for the special case $t_1 = 2t_2$.
 Note in particular that $t_1, t_2 < 0$.
 Thus Hartree-Fock correctly predicts that the band minimum is within the lines $k_k + k_y = \pm \pi$.
-However, it \textit{incorrectly} claims that the dispersion is degenerate along the entire lines.
+It also correctly suggests that the bandwidth should be significantly reduced to $O(J)$ instead of $O(t)$.
+However, it \textit{incorrectly} claims that the dispersion is degenerate along the entire magnetic Brillouin zone boundary.
 The more sophisticated SCBA resolves this degeneracy, identifying four minima at $(k_x, k_y) = (\pm \pi/2, \pm \pi/2)$.

+Recent work on magnetic polarons in the t-J model~\cite{Grusdt2019Microscopic,Bohrdt2020Parton} has made clear that this behavior can be understood by the charge excitations forming spinon-charge bound states (the ``polarons''), held together by strings of displaced spins (much as we have sketched in Fig.~\ref{fig:exciton_cartoon} but with individual charges).
+The charges are forced to move on the timescale set by their slower spinon partners, namely $O(1/J)$, and are subject to the bipartite lattice felt by the spinons.
+The dispersion results shown above confirm this string picture quite nicely if one interprets them as being for the \textit{polaron} as a whole.
+With that in mind, it is rather striking that these three approaches --- SCBA, Hartree-Fock, and the string picture --- all lead to consistent conclusions.

-Returning to Fig.~\ref{fig:single_particle_hopping}, we see that the bandwidth $W$ increases significantly as the magnetization increases.
+Returning to Fig.~\ref{fig:chargon_hopping}, we see that the bandwidth $W$ increases noticeably as the magnetization increases.
 Equivalently, the single-particle mass decreases.
-Within the framework of our calculation, the explanation is clear: a doublon/holon can move only if a spinon takes its place (see Eq.~\eqref{eq:t_J_model_def}), and since the N\'eel order ensures that every spinon hop is either into or out of the condensate, the doublon/holon hopping term is proportional to $b$.
+Within the framework of our calculation, the explanation is clear: a doublon/holon can move only if a spinon takes its place (see Eq.~\eqref{eq:t_J_model_def}), and since one spinon factor is always in the direction of the N\'eel magnetization, the doublon/holon hopping term is proportional to $\sqrt{(1 + 2m)/2}$.